anaeguiguren/dji_mini_measurement_error/README.md

     ##          5%         95%
     ## -0.00363185  0.09236528

-So if I add the result from the gls model:
+So if I add the result from the gls non.hierarchical model:

-    dat$altitude.corr <-0.47 + dat$altitude.fix*1.04
+    dat$altitude.corr <-1.40 + dat$altitude.fix*1.017